-According to the CDC, 1 in 25 pregnancies in the United States involves preeclampsia.
-Also known as toxemia, this condition is when high blood pressure (hypertension) and signs of organ damage occur during pregnancy.
-This condition usually develops around the 20-week mark (second trimester), although it can also occur after childbirth, according to the American College of Obstetricians and Gynecologists.
+Also known as toxemia, preeclampsia is a serious medical condition that results in high blood pressure (hypertension) and even organ damage occur during pregnancy.
+This condition usually develops around the 20-week mark (second trimester), although it can also occur after childbirth.

-Preeclampsia is a serious condition that requires medical attention.
-Left untreated, it can lead to complications that include seizures (eclampsia) as well as parental and fetal death in rare cases.
-As such, knowing the signs of this condition—so expectant parents know when to seek help—is vital for the health of both the parent and fetus.
-Signs of this condition include the following…
+Left untreated, preeclampsia can lead to complications like seizures (eclampsia) or even parental and/or fetal death in rare cases.
+As such, knowing the signs of preeclampsia is vital, and they include the following…

 13. High Blood Pressure (Hypertension)